 Find genuine OEM microwave oven parts with Repair Clinic

 Did your troubleshooting reveal that the diode or magnetron has burned out?
 Or, perhaps, a door switch is defective, or the capacitor is failing?
 Then the next step is to find the exact replacement part that works with the microwave model you’re repairing.
-This is where Repair Clinic.com can help out as your repair partner.
+This is where Repair Clinic.com can help out as your repair partner if your microwave stopped heating.
 Enter the full model number of the microwave in the Repair Clinic website search bar to see a comprehensive list of compatible parts.
 You can then use the “Part Category” filter (examples: “Diode, Magnetron & Resistor” and “Switch”) along with the “Part Title” filter (examples: “Diode” and “Door Switch”) to identify the specific part you need.
 Repair Clinic stocks original manufacturer replacement parts that match the most popular microwave models such as those built by GE, Samsung, Whirlpool, LG, Kenmore, Frigidaire, and Panasonic, in addition to offering a wealth of free microwave repair help content in the form of part testing and step-by-step procedural videos, articles, diagrams, and schematics.